These are handheld games made by Tiger Electronics. The goal of the game

 is to press buttons in the proper order to extinguish all of the lights.

-a mechanism into which ball bearings would be dropped, flipping colored disks and deflecting
+a mechanism into which marbles would be dropped, flipping colored disks and deflecting

 the balls left or right.
 One puzzle available in the game was to flip all of the disks

 to the same color in the minimum number of moves.